pkivolowitz/student_accessible_files/README.md

 Microsoft ```Visual Studio Code``` is the development editor we will be using.
 You are not required to use ```VS Code``` if you are already familiar with another IDE such as ```xcode``` or ```Visual Studio```.

 Go [here](https://code.visualstudio.com/download) and download (and install) the one for your operating system.
+You can choose "User Installer" 64 bit for Windows.
+Mac has only one choice.

 ## Installing the command line environment